top of page

 "I have always seen myself as a teacher.
 Discovering Pono Outdoor program has allowed me to teach in a way that resonates with how I believe education should be.
 After working in public schools I realized traditional schooling was missing crucial knowledge for personal sovereignty.
 Empowering future generations to take accountability for their health, happiness and prosperity is vital for a sustainable future.
 As I teacher I value cultivating both awareness of self and awareness of environment.
 Seeing the land as something that can not only feed us, but heal us is an incredible asset.
 I teach cultivating inner awareness through yoga, qi gong, meditation and play.
 Coupling this with survival skills is at the core of our curriculum.
 I feel so grateful for this opportunity to both learn and teach what I value so deeply."

-Ariana Light, teacher
+Ariana Light, Lead teacher

 IMG_1082.JPG